-A gang-related Incident Reporting Form located inside of the code of conduct.
+A gang-related Incident Reporting Form is located inside of the code of conduct.

-- 8. Do you feel the gang related issues and similar destructive or illegal behavior has increased, decreased, or remained the same as the previous school year?
-We have not had any reported gang activity.
+- 8. Do you feel that gang related issues and similar destructive or illegal behavior have increased, decreased, or remained the same as the previous school year?
+We have not had any reported gang activity to date.
 It appears to be on the decrease. - 9.
 Optional: Please share any other thoughts, questions, or comments regarding gang activity, regulation, policies, or awareness programs in your local school system.
 NA